Wiki Catalog for Types of Platforming Jumps

 A very advanced version of slope jump, the slope angle of the platform is extremely tilted and is difficult to accomplish, with a slightly different method compared to normal slope jumps.

-First, jump on the slope, then, click the arrow key that is the same direction as the slope, make sure you are sticking with the slope the whole time, then jump again, repeat the process to climb up the slope.
+First, jump on the slope, then, release the key that is not facing the slope right before your second jump.
+You will be able to then again, repeat the process to climb up the slope.

 45 - Degree Slope